19hours/sg-statutes/Acts/Income Tax Act.md

 “specified amount”, in relation to any calendar month, means —

-(a) in the case of a full‑time employee who falls under subsection (6A)(a)(i), an amount equal to at least 1% of the employee’s gross rate of pay for the calendar month, subject to a minimum contribution of $16 per calendar month;
+(a) in the case of a full-time employee who falls under subsection (6A)(a)(i), an amount equal to at least 1% of the employee’s gross rate of pay for the calendar month, subject to a minimum contribution of $16 per calendar month;

-(b) in the case of a part‑time employee who falls under subsection (6A)(a)(i), an amount equal to at least 1% of the employee’s gross rate of pay for the calendar month;
+(b) in the case of a part-time employee who falls under subsection (6A)(a)(i), an amount equal to at least 1% of the employee’s gross rate of pay for the calendar month;

 [Act 34/2005, wef Y/A 2005 and Sub Ys/A:2005-ACT-34]